-The oscillator is located in the Control IC and its frequency is programmable from 150kHz to 1MHZ by an external resistor.
+An oscillator with programmable frequency is located in the Control IC.
 The output of the oscillator is a 50% duty cycle triangle waveform with peak and valley voltages of approximately 5V and 1V respectively.
 This signal is used to program both the switching frequency and phase timing of the Phase ICs.
 The Phase IC is programmed by resistor divider RPHS1 and RPHS2 connected between the VBIAS reference voltage and the Phase IC LGND pin.
 A comparator in the Phase ICs detects the crossing of the oscillator waveform over the voltage generated by the resistor divider and triggers a clock pulse that starts the PWM cycle.
 The peak and valley voltages track the VBIAS voltage reducing potential Phase IC timing errors.
 Figure 3 shows the Phase timing for an 8 phase converter.
-Note that both slopes of the triangle waveform can be used for phase timing by swapping the RMPIN+ and RMPIN- pins, as shown in figure 2.
+Note that both slopes of the triangle waveform can be used for phase timing by swapping the RMPIN+ and RMPIN- pins, as shown in Figure 2.